Moving towards the College of Veterinary Professionals of Ontario

 - Enables a greater amount of information about a licence holder to be collected, and where appropriate, posted on the public register.

-- Ensures more public representation on the council of the regulatory college.
+- Ensures more public representation on the College Council.

 Following proclamation of the Veterinary Professionals Act, the College of Veterinarians of Ontario (CVO) will be renamed the College of Veterinary Professionals of Ontario.
 This name reflects its new role in overseeing two categories of veterinary professionals within a single veterinary profession.